-As a DCE, preschool teacher, and mother, I often relate to this question on a spiritual level.
-I ask myself, “How can I possibly pass on everything there is to know and understand about the Bible?”
+As a DCE, preschool teacher, and mother, I often ask myself, “How can I possibly pass on everything there is to know and understand about the Bible?”
 When I look at the whole table of options, I find myself staring at the table, frozen with the feeling of being overwhelmed and stuck, not knowing where to even begin.
 The responsibility of passing on the faith, as a professional or a parent, can at times be overwhelming.

 While I was in the midst of this struggle several years ago, God sent a kind, wise friend to remind me of something.
 He said to me, “Not every meal needs to be Thanksgiving dinner.”

 Huh.
 Turns out, you don’t have to serve corn, potatoes, turkey, rolls, cranberries, stuffing, and everything at every meal.
 Some meals might just contain a little corn.
 Others, a few potatoes or slices of turkey.
 And sometimes it’s just a peanut butter sandwich.
 But all of these meals nourish the body and give it what it needs when it needs it.
 Not every meal even needs to be memorable, but it does need to be eaten.

 When it comes to passing on the faith, the same concept applies.
 I know I’m not the only one who has at times gotten stuck at where to start when it comes to teaching the faith.
 What I’m learning over time is to do what I can, and then trust God when He says that

 “For as the rain and the snow come down from heaven … so shall My word be that goes out from My mouth; it shall not return to Me empty, but it shall accomplish that which I purpose, and shall succeed in the thing for which I sent it” (Isaiah 55:10–11).